Living allowance for Ukrainian refugees

 18- and unaccompanied

 Do you need long-term care?
-And are you staying in a clinic or hospital, for example?
-Then you will receive living allowance for clothing and personal expenses (€ 60,71 per month).
+And are you staying in a clinic or hospital and is this your address in the Personal Records Database (BRP)?
+If so, you will receive living allowance for clothing and personal expenses (€ 62,66 per month).

 FAQ